 Chitkul is located in the wet climatic zone of the Kinnaur district.
 The road to Chitkul village diverges from Karcham– a small town on NH 5 – that is around 180 km from the state capital Shimla.

 The winding road along the Baspa river is pothole-ridden & narrow.
 There are two landslides zones, one near the Karcham dam and second at Rutrang, just below the Sangla town.

 During the rainy season(July-August), the valley turns foggy, reducing the visibility & falling boulders makes driving dangerous through the landslide zones.

-The 22km journey from Sangla village to Chitkul is nothing short of a roller coaster ride when it’s done with HRTC buses, thanks to the bumpy pathways.
+The 22 km long journey from Sangla village to Chitkul is nothing short of a roller coaster ride when it’s done with HRTC buses, thanks to the bumpy pathways.

 Changing Landscape Of Chitkul Village

 Chitkul found its place in the limelight when the people got to know that it is the last village of Himachal Pradesh & Kinnaur as well.
 The last doesn’t mean there is no human settlement beyond Chitkul.